Running (Jessie Ware song)

-"Running" is the debut single by English singer Jessie Ware from her debut studio album, Devotion (2012).
+"Running" is a song and debut single by British singer-songwriter Jessie Ware from her debut studio album, Devotion (2012).
 The song was released in the United Kingdom as a digital download on 24 February 2012.
 The drum loop used in the chorus of the song was based on Prince's "The Ballad of Dorothy Parker".
 The single features a particularly popular remix of the song by Disclosure, which was later featured as a bonus track in the deluxe edition of their debut studio album, Settle (2013).
 The remix was featured in the Xbox 360 and Xbox One racing game Forza Horizon 2 (2014).

 Music video

 A music video to accompany the release of "Running" was first released on YouTube on 13 February 2012 at a total length of four minutes and thirty-five seconds.
 The video was directed by Kate Moross.